Tyythedeveloper33/ReadMe-Generator/README.md

   ## License
-  This project is licensed under the MIT license
+  This project is licensed under the GNU GPLv3 license